A milliarcsecond localization associates FRB 20190417A with a compact persistent radio source and an extreme magneto-ionic environment: Observations Data Reduction

 \subsection{EVN Observations}

-We observed \reighteen using the European VLBI Network (EVN) at a central frequency of $1382\rm\,MHz$ as part of the PRECISE program\footnote{\url{http://www.ira.inaf.it/precise/Home.html}}.
+We observed \reighteen using the European VLBI Network (EVN) at a central frequency of $1382\rm\,MHz$ as part of the Pinpointing REpeating ChIme Sources with EVN dishes (PRECISE) program\footnote{\url{http://www.ira.inaf.it/precise/Home.html}}.
 Twenty-five observations were conducted between 2021 October 5 and 2022 August 26 under the project codes EK050 and EK051 (PI: Kirsten).
 The data were correlated using the FX Software Correlator \citep{kempeima2015} at the Joint Institute for VLBI ERIC (JIVE) with an integration time of 4 seconds and 64 channels per 32-MHz subband.
 The initial pointing position for the observations was the CHIME/FRB discovery position of \reighteen \citep{fonseca2020}, and subsequent observations were carried out using the CHIME/FRB baseband position \citep{michilli2023baseband}.
 All initial correlations were performed at the centroid of the baseband localization: $\alpha(\rm J2000) = 19^{\rm h}39^{\rm m}04\arcsec$, $\delta(\rm J2000) = +59\degr19\arcmin55^{s}$, with an uncertainty of $15\arcsec$ in $\alpha$ and $16\arcsec$ in $\delta$ \citep{michilli2023baseband}.

 The participating EVN stations were Effelsberg (Ef), Westerbork single dish RT1 (Wb), \torun (Tr), Onsala (O8), Irbene (Ir), Medicina (Mc), Noto (Nt), Urumqi (Ur), and the e-MERLIN stations: Cambridge (Cm), Darnhall (Da), Defford (De), Jodrell Bank Mark II (Jb), Knockin (Kn) and Pickmere (Pi).
 Scheduling constraints meant that the available antennas varied between epochs.
 The total observing bandwidth spanned $256\rm\,MHz$, divided into 8 $\times$ 32-MHz subbands.
 Not all antennas recorded the full bandwidth or were on source for entire sessions, due to differing station capabilities, local sidereal time constraints, and slewing limitations.